 - Salt and ground black pepper to taste

-In a cast iron skillet over medium-high heat cook the bacon until crispy.
-Remove to a plated lined with paper towels.
+- In a large (12-inch) skillet, cook the bacon until crispy.
+Remove the bacon from the skillet and transfer to a plate lined with paper towels.

 - Remove all but about 1-2 teaspoons of bacon drippings.
 Add the oil to the skillet and heat over medium heat.
 Stir in the garlic cloves.
 The garlic will infuse the oil.